Central idea: Christ is gracious and merciful. Doctrine: The surpassing wealth of knowing Christ. Practical application: Know Christ better.

 - Paul asserts that knowing Christ is “the supreme good.”

-- According to the Catechism, today’s reading from St. Paul lays out how knowledge of Christ is the fundamental requirement of anyone called to “teach Christ.”
-This requirement applies not only to formal, commissioned teachers, but also parents and anyone who wishes to witness Christ by his life:
+- Today’s reading from St. Paul lays out how knowledge of Christ is the fundamental requirement for anyone called to “teach Christ.”
+The requirement know Christ to teach Christ applies not only to formal, commissioned teachers, but also to parents and to anyone who wishes to witness Christ by his life:

 Whoever is called “to teach Christ” must first seek “the surpassing worth of knowing Christ Jesus”; he must suffer “the loss of all things…” in order to “gain Christ and be found in him,” and “to know him and the power of his resurrection, and [to] share his sufferings, becoming like him in his death, that if possible [he] may attain the resurrection from the dead.”
 (CCC 428)

 - Christ’s humanity, both his human soul and his human body, is now part of the Blessed Trinity.
 This is “a transcendent intervention of God himself in creation and history.”
 (CCC 648) Thus, we can know Christ through his humanity and if we know Christ we also know the Trinity.

 - “[T]hose who die in Christ’s grace” participate “in the death of the Lord, so that they can also share his Resurrection” (CCC 1006).

 - In this knowledge of Christ, we believe and hope that “after death the righteous will live for ever with the risen Christ and he will raise them up on the last day” (CCC 989).